chtoucas/Narvalo.NET/docs/issues.md

 - [High] All result-like types should have a default value of the same kind, all OK's or all NOK's; currently `default(Fallible)` and `default(Outcome)` are OK's but the others are NOK's.
+We also have a problem with the initialization of fields when using `default`.
 - T4: If the monad is nullable, check that we handle all null's.
 Auto-generate tests for null-guards.
 Affects only `Either<T1, T2>` <- we should check that the behaviour in Either.Shadowing is the same as in the auto-generated